swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 - If there's no `init(wrappedValue:)` initializer, the memberwise initializer will use the property wrapper's type itself (i.e. `MyView(value: Binding<Int>)`).
 - If `init(wrappedValue:)` takes extra arguments without default values, the memberwise initializer uses the property wrapper type unless the wrapped property is initialized in-line with `=`.

-The result is that the author of a type with wrapped properties cannot easily determine or control what the signature of their memberwise initializer will look like—it relies on subtle interactions between the property wrapper type, the declaration of the wrapped property, and how that property is initialized.
+The result is that the author of a type with wrapped properties cannot easily determine or control what the signature of their memberwise initializer will look like; instead, it relies on subtle interactions between the property wrapper type, the declaration of the wrapped property, and how that property is initialized.

 Furthermore, the current ruleset can implicitly expose the private storage of the property wrapper via the (implicitly `internal`) synthesized initializer.
 This behavior may be undesirable, and for a given wrapper there may be no way for a user to avoid it other than giving up on the synthesized initializer altogether and defining their own.

 Now that property wrappers are supported in function signatures, it's not entirely clear why the memberwise initializer is synthesized the way it is.
-Were we designing the synthesized initializer today, we likely wouldn't have such a complex set of rules since we have a way to directly represent wrappers in parameter lists.
+Were we to design the synthesized initializer today, we likely wouldn't have such a complex set of rules since we have a way to directly represent wrappers in parameter lists.

 SE-0293 also added a new way of initializing property wrapper storage from a projected value using a new special initializer, `init(projectedValue:)`.
 However, while the new `$`-initialization syntax works for function arguments and closure parameters, global, type, and local properties have no such equivalent.